 Consultant Paediatric Dermatologist, Great Ormond St Hospital for Children, London

-Mary Glover is consultant and lead clinician in Paediatric Dermatology at Great Ormond Street Hospital for Children (GOSH), London.
+Mary Glover is consultant in Paediatric Dermatology at Great Ormond Street Hospital for Children (GOSH), London.
 She trained in medicine at Cambridge University, and then in paediatrics, dermatology and paediatric dermatology in London.
 She leads the complex vascular anomalies service at GOSH.

 Prof Alan Irvine